Share your love

 This application of Postfix is a useful trick to deploy in various situations.
 For example, it can be used when sending email notifications regularly, working with a third-party email service provider with limited outbound traffic, etc. Compared to any full-fledged SMTP server, Postfix is a lighter alternative that at the same time retains the necessary functionalities.

-Install and Configure Postfix Mail Server on Rocky Linux 8
+Full Steps To Install Postfix Mail Server on Rocky Linux 8

 First, you need to update your local package index with the following command: